 Everything from concerts and mom-gatherings to art exhibits and book signings.
 You can see the daily calendar online and/or pickup the latest copy during your stay – they’re free and available throughout the city.

 Famous Mexican Food in SLC

 When I first told my guy I was heading to Salt Lake, he told me about Red Iguana.
 His former colleagues back in the Bay Area raved about it after returning from their work trips.
 He said I had to go.

 I love Mexican food but wasn’t exactly sure it would be high on my list of musts.
 That was until everyone started recommending I go there.

 Red Iguana 1 and 2 (only a few blocks from one another) serve simple, authentic Mexican food in a very relaxed atmosphere.
 The wait time at Red Iguana 1 can be lengthy, but the second property isn’t far away and the wait is far less.

 Luckily traveling with my two friends, our schedule was dictated largely by my constant hunger and desire to try new places!
 Between the food and coffee, however, we checked out a few shopping centers – three actually – to see some sights, work off some calories, and do some catching up!

 There is something for everyone in Salt Lake on the shopping front.
 The Gateway is a beautifully curated, outdoor shopping center with a movie theatre and children’s museum.
-Next up is Trolley Square with a Lululemon, Williams Sonoma, Pottery Barn, Whole Foods, and a fun souvenir store where that hilarious shirt in my snapchat video was from!
+Next up is Trolley Square with a Lululemon, Williams Sonoma, Pottery Barn, Whole Foods, and a fun souvenir store!

 Best Coffee in Salt Lake City